What are supporting details in a body paragraph?

 – Introduce the various types of supporting details, such as evidence, examples and explanations

 The body of an essay is its most important section, and the trickiest part to get right.
 While the introduction and the conclusion can follow a fairly straightforward pattern, for the body section there is more variation in a how a student can structure their writing to create an effective essay.
 Thankfully, whether you’re writing a compare and contrast, evaluative or problem-solution essay, there are still a number of key body-paragraph elements you should try to include to help guarantee high grades – and the most important of these are called supporting details.

-In this short three-lesson course, we explore the concept of supporting details (Lesson 1), the different types of supporting detail on offer (Lesson 2) and why providing implications in your support is so important (Lesson 3).
-For a more general introduction to body sections, students may wish to first visit our short course about body paragraphs.
+In this short three-chapter reader, we explore the concept of supporting details (Chapter 1), the different types of supporting detail on offer (Chapter 2) and why providing implications in your support is so important (Chapter 3).
+For a more general introduction to body sections, students may wish to first visit our short reader about body paragraphs.